Explore

 4-day route reaching 14,500ft.
 Covers 35km of varied terrain.

-→ See full itinerary with altitude profileRated hard.
+→ See full itinerary with altitude profileRated challenging.
 Involves steep ascents through thick pine and deodar forests before hitting the exposed pass.

 Since the trail climbs up to 14500 ft, there is a distinct risk of AMS.
 Proper hydration, progressive pacing, and gradual acclimatization are highly advised.